Jonathan2251/lbd/_sources/doc.rst.txt

 .. code-block:: console

-  sudo apt-get install texlive texlive-latex-extra
+  sudo apt-get install texlive texlive-latex-extra latexmk

 or

 .. code-block:: console

-  sudo yum install texlive texlive-latex-extra
+  sudo yum install texlive texlive-latex-extra latexmk

 On Fedora 17, the texlive-latex-extra is missing.
 We install the package which include the pdflatex instead.
 For instance, we install pdfjam on Fedora 17 as